hwborchers/ctv-numericalmath/README.md

 Julia is "a high-level, high-performance dynamic programming language for numerical computing", which makes it interesting for optimization problems and other demanding scientific computations in R.

 -   The Julia interface of the [XRJulia](https://cran.r-project.org/package=XRJulia) package by John Chambers provides direct analogues to Julia function calls.
 A 'juliaExamples' package is available on Github.
 -   [JuliaCall](https://cran.r-project.org/package=JuliaCall) provides seamless integration between R and Julia.
 Using the high-level interface, the user can call any Julia function just like an R function with automatic type conversion.
-With the low-level interface the user interfaces directly with C-level SEXPs while enjoying the convenience of using a high-level programming language like Julia.

 The commercial programs SAS and Mathematica do have facilities to call R functions.
 Here is another Computer Algebra System (CAS) in Pure Mathematics that can be called from R.